 This is a longitudinal study.
 We will be contacting you in future years to ask you to complete annual updates of the survey.
 We ask for your phone number as a secondary means of contacting you if your email address changes.
 If we are unable to contact you using the email address provided, we may phone or message you a reminder about the annual updates of the survey.
 Your phone number will be treated as confidential personal information and will be used only to contact you about the survey.
 It will not be shared or made publicly available in any way.

-No, you may register using your department email address or with a personal email (e.g. Gmail or Yahoo).
+No, you may register using any email address (E.g. edu.au, Gmail or Yahoo).
 Once registered, an email with your personlised survey link will then be sent to your nominated email address.
 If you would like to create a personal email address, Google offers the following instructions https://support.google.com./mail/answer/56256?hl=en

 If you're completing your first survey it should take no longer than one hour to finish all together.
 If you're completing a repeat survey and you're still at the same school in the same role, then the survey should take 30-40 minutes to complete.
 But remember, we don't expect you to complete it in one sitting.
 Your entry link allows you to come and go from the survey as you please, and your answers are saved each time you press the 'Next' button.